DarjiPriyank/Angular-crud/README.md

 # CrudEx

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.3. and the backend of this crud is [Crud-server](https://github.com/DarjiPriyank/Crud-server).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+## Proxy config
+In this the proxy.conf.json is used to provide serverlink  `ng server --proxy-config proxy.conf.json` command.
+Navigate to `http://localhost:4200/`.

 ## Code scaffolding